scriptnull/vishnubharathi.codes/source/_posts/double-bongos.md

 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/6QoFkkY3JyeslWhlHE4BVG?utm_source=generator" width="100%" height="352" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

-Notice how thoughtfully the bongos hit in at the start of each of these songs.
-They continue till the end of the songs.
+Notice how thoughtfully the bongos hit in at the start of each song.
+They continue in harmony throughout every song.

 This got me thinking and inspired.
 I think the lessons for me (and any of us reading this) are

 ### Beauty lies in simplicity

 We are talking about a legend here.
-At the core of his composition lies this touch of simplicity.
+At the core of his compositions lies this touch of simplicity.
 How beautiful!
 A little simplicity has a lot of mileage (50 years).
 MSV retired and didn't compose songs for movies for over 20 years in his retirement.
 But as Alex bets, if he had composed during that time, the magic would have still worked!

-I am already a fan of "Simplicity" - the reason I prefer using Go programming language a lot :D Simplcity is not easy but trying to get there is well worth it.
+I am already a fan of "Simplicity" - the reason I prefer using Go programming language a lot :D Simplcity is not easy, but trying to get there is well worth it.
 (Obligatory link to the famous tech talk on this subject [here](https://www.infoq.com/presentations/Simple-Made-Easy/)).

 ### You don't need costly gadgets

-I searched in Amazon for the double bongos and it still costs 700 Indian Ruppees.
+I searched Amazon for the double bongos and it still costs 700 Indian Ruppees.
 That is equal to 8.49 USD.

 Crazy, right?
 MSV was able to produce legendary music with it.

-I always advice myself and people to not worry about having not enough money to afford something to make progress in an area.
+I always advice myself and people to not worry about not having enough money to afford something to make progress in an area.

 Learning programming?
 You don't need that latest expensive MacBook Pro or whatever.
 All you need is a [Raspberry Pi](https://www.raspberrypi.org) running linux.

 ~ ~ ~ ~

-oh, and don't forget the four beats.
+oh, and don't forget the four beats of the double bongos.

 one, two, three, four.